TechSmith/FFmpeg/Windows/README.md

 Close the terminal and we need to do a few tweaks to MSYS2.

-Now open msys2_shell.cmd (which should be found in c:\msys64\ folder) in a text editor, in order for the environment from the Windows side to be inherited on the MSYS2 side, uncomment the following line if it is present: replace rem set MSYS2_PATH_TYPE=inherit with set MSYS2_PATH_TYPE=inherit this will allow the environment variables for Visual Studio to be transferred to the MSYS2 environment and back.
-Now close the ternimal and reopen it.
+Now open msys2_shell.cmd (which should be found in c:\msys64\ folder) in a text editor, in order for the environment from the Windows side to be inherited on the MSYS2 side:

+replace `rem set MSYS2_PATH_TYPE=inherit` with `set MSYS2_PATH_TYPE=inherit`

+This will allow the environment variables for Visual Studio to be transferred to the MSYS2 environment and back.
+Now close the terminal and reopen it.

 Rename link.exe to link_bak.exe in the MSYS2 usr bin folder (E.g. C:\msys64\usr\bin\link.exe) to prevent conflict with MSVC link.exe